wangerekaharun/GradleBuildPlugins/README.md

 # GradleBuildPlugins

 👀 Sample project that shows you how to configure plugins.
-After generating the project from this template, remember that you need to customize detekt rules and spotless plugin, if needed:
+After generating the project from this template, remember to customize detekt rules and spotless plugin if needed:

-- If you need to customize detekt rules, edit the detekt.yml on your root directory
+- To customize detekt rules, edit the detekt.yml on your root directory

 - Inside the spotless folder, on your root directory - add your license file